 From my experience, getting invited for lunch, tea or a night’s sleep is pretty common in the Turkish countryside.
 In general, Turkish people are extremely welcoming to strangers and everyone hiking or passing through the country will have some story or another of a warm welcome into someone’s home.
 I have had the pleasure of many more such invitations, almost all without the need to pay for them afterward!

-This one however, will always stick with me as an example that this isn’t always the case, especially where years of tourism may have corrupted the local customs somewhat…
+However, this encounter will always stick with me as an example that this isn’t always the case, especially where years of tourism may have corrupted the local customs somewhat…